 The Proton GTi’s competitors arguably include the Peugeot 206 GTi, the Nissan Pulsar SSS, the Honda Civic VTiR, the Ford Focus ST, the Ford Fiesta XR4 and the Renault Clio 2.0 16v Sport.
-There are likely many others, but that’s a start.
 The Satria GTi was a special car because it came out of nowhere from the non-mainstream brand Proton, which in the competitive UK and Australian markets was not particularly well known at the time.

 Production and markets:

 The Satria GTi was built from 1998 – 2005, and was first offered as a 1999 model year car.
 The car was offered in four major RHD markets including Malaysia, Singapore, UK and Australia.
 A special edition “LE” model was also produced with some additional features (such as leather trim).
 Only 20 units were delivered to Australia (and an unknown number to other markets).
 Unfortunately, it wasn’t offered in New Zealand, where we personally think it would have been a hit.
 It was offered in very limited numbers in some European markets (Germany being one of them), where it was known as the “Proton GTi” or the GTi 318 (and never wore the “Satria” badge).

 In the UK the Satria GTi retailed at £14,500.
 In the Australian market, the GTi retailed for between $28,990 (according to Motor Magazine of April 2002) and $26,990 (based on numerous Wheels magazines from 2004 – 2005).